cert-manager/infrastructure/README.md

 - infrastructure-as-code (Terraform)
 - details of services used by the project

-## Important Note: Credentials

-Currently, where this document states that credentials are stored in 1password, this means Venafi's private 1password org.

-This is for legacy reasons, but it is convenient since these credentials are currently mostly used by cert-manager maintainers who work at Venafi.

-It's the policy of the cert-manager project that these credentials should live in a place where they can be accessed by any maintainer, no matter where they work.
-In time, all credentials stored in Venafi's 1password org will be moved to an open-source friendly location.

 ## Services We Use

 As a project, cert-manager relies on several external services for different tasks.
 Some require